 Have You Ever Seen A Moose Brushing His Teeth? has 24 pages of information and fun that children ages two to 10 will enjoy.

-I Love To Brush My Teeth by Shelley Admont, Sonal Goyal, and Sumit Sakhuja
+#8 I Love To Brush My Teeth By Shelley Admont, Sonal Goyal, And Sumit Sakhuja

-I Love To Brush My Teeth introduces kids to sweet, little bunny by the name of Jimmy who does not like brushing his teeth.
-However, a magical toothbrush helps him realize how vital brushing his teeth is.
+I Love To Brush My Teeth introduces children to Jimmy, a sweet little bunny who dislikes brushing his teeth.
+However, a magical toothbrush teaches him the importance of brushing his teeth.

-It contains beautiful illustrations best for kids who hate brushing their teeth.
-Plus, there is a free video book inside to accompany the 42 pages of a good read.
+It has lovely illustrations that are ideal for children who hate brushing their teeth.
+Plus, there’s a free video book inside and 42 pages of good reading.

-Sesame Street: Ready, Set, Brush! by Che Rudko and Tom Brannon
+#9 Sesame Street: Ready, Set, Brush!
+By Che Rudko and Tom Brannon

-Sesame Street: Ready, Set, Brush! taps the help of our Sesame Street squad to give kids fun reminders on taking proper care of their teeth.
-It has flaps that can be opened, wheels that can be turned, and fun pop-ups that will make reading about brushing a fun learning activity for your kids.
+Sesame Street: Ready, Set, Brush! taps the help of our Sesame Street crew to provide children with fun reminders about proper tooth care.
+It has flaps that open, wheels that turn, and fun pop-ups that will make brushing your teeth a fun learning activity for your children.

-Elmo, Zoe, and their friends will teach your child how to apply toothpaste, brush, rinse, and attend regular visits at the dentist.
-It is a 12-page book suitable for children ages two- to five-years-old.
+Elmo, Zoe, and their friends will show your child how to use toothpaste, brush, rinse, and visit the dentist regularly.
+It’s a 12-page book for children ages two to five.

-Brush, Floss, and Rinse: Caring for Your Teeth and Gums by Amanda Doering Tourville and Ronnie Rooney
+#10 Brush, Floss, And Rinse: Caring For Your Teeth And Gums By Amanda Doering Tourville and Ronnie Rooney

 Brush, Floss, and Rinse: Caring for Your Teeth and Gums features easy-to-read text.
 It emphasizes the value of oral care to overall health.
-Children will meet Kyle and Alan who brush their teeth every morning and night, floss with their mom, and replace their toothbrush when the bristles are bent.
+Children will meet Kyle and Alan, who brush their teeth every morning and night, floss with their mom, and replace their toothbrushes when the bristles are bent.

-Kids will definitely love the watercolor illustrations while developing good habits and make healthy choices.
+Kids will love the watercolor illustrations while developing good habits and healthy choices.

-As said by the National Health and Nutrition Examination Survey (NHANES), 42 percent of kids two- to 11-years-old suffer from tooth decay of their baby teeth.
-Meanwhile, 21 percent of kids six- to 11-years-old have dental caries on their permanent teeth.
+According to the National Health and Nutrition Examination Survey (NHANES), 42% of children ages two to 11 have tooth decay in their baby teeth.
+Meanwhile, 21% of children ages six to eleven have dental caries on their permanent teeth.

-Tooth decay, which is five times more common among children than asthma and seven times more common than hay fever, can lead to worse dental problems and affect the well-being of your child.
+Tooth decay, five times more common in children than asthma and seven times more common than hay fever, can lead to serious dental problems and negatively impact your child’s health.

-Prevent this from happening by forming the habit of brushing on your child as early as possible.
-And if sweet talks won’t work on your kid, tap the help of books!
-Here are ten books you can add to your bedtime stories that will encourage your little one to brush.
+Prevent this by teaching your child to brush their teeth as early as possible.
+If sweet talks don’t work on your child, turn to books!
+Here are ten books to include in your bedtime stories that encourage your child to brush their teeth.